 The saw can be purchased directly from the site or eBay, but I had a few questions so emailed Accura Tool (Hamilton Tool Supply) them directly and purchased it through PayPal invoice.

-It was shipped immediately, and arrived in a few days by freight.
-The box appeared to be in good enough shape to accept the shipment without being concerned of any damages.
-2 wood blocks ontop of the cardboard box had become dislodged, but where still riding ontop of the box 😂.
-Not sure how they expect it to stay there considering how compressible cardboard is.
+It was shipped immediately and arrived in a few days by freight.
+The box appeared to be in good enough shape to accept the shipment without being concerned about any damage.
+2 wood blocks on top of the cardboard box had become dislodged, but were still riding on top of the box 😂.
+Not sure how they expect it to stay there, considering how compressible cardboard is.

 Opened the box to check it out.